varnish/Varnish-Book/README.rst

 interpret reading of the material as commercial, regardless of context (e.g: You can read the material at work, for the benefit of your self and the company).
-The Non-Commercial clause is intended to block competition with other commercial training offerings.
-If you have any doubt as to how this should be interpreted, please contact info@varnish-software.com for clarification before proceeding.
+The Non-Commercial clause is intended to block competition with other commercial training offerings and to prohibit commercial printing and selling of the book.
+If you have any doubt as to how this should be interpreted, please contact training@varnish-software.com for clarification before proceeding.